ActiveLogin/ActiveLogin.Identity/README.md

 To comply with GDPR and not no expose any real PINs, we are using the official test data for Swedish Personal Identity Numbers [provided by Skatteverket](https://skatteverket.entryscape.net/catalog/9/datasets/147).

-### Why is there an overload to pass a date to Parse and ToString()?
+### When should I use `.To10DigitStringInSpecificYear(...)`, `.ParseInSpecificYear(...)` or `.TryParseInSpecificYear(...)`?

 Some forms of a Swedish Personal Identity Number depends of the age of the person it represents.
-The "-" will be replaced with a "+" the year a person is 100 years old or older.
-Therefore an overload exists to define at what point in the the data should be represented.
-Useful for parsing old data or printing data fore the future.
+The "-" will be replaced with a "+" on January 1st the year a person turns 100 years old.
+Therefore these methods exists to define at what year the the data should be represented or parsed.
+Useful for parsing old data or printing data for the future.

 ## Active Login